The Bone Boys are Back!

 The Prince is probably the worst fighter of the warband, but is what I consider to be the bouncer of the warband.
 His fairly reliable attack has knockback, which allows you smack important enemy fighters back an annoying distance from the rest of your warband, especially any Petitioners that are holding objectives.
 If they also happen to land in a lethal hex, all the better.

 The Champion and Harvester are my favorite fighters in the warband, as each one becomes very annoying once inspired, and can afford to play very aggressively since you actually want the other player to kill them so they can inspire.
 Depending on the match-up and size of the enemy warband, either the Harvester or Champion will tend to be the star of the game and worth stacking some upgrades onto.
-The Harvester is a monster against larger warbands that have a hard time avoiding his scything attacks, and once equipped with Tome of Offerings, Crown of Avarice, Potion of Rage, and Frightening Speed the only thing it is afraid of is the enemy’s Transfixing Stare.
+The Harvester is a monster against larger warbands that have a hard time avoiding his scything attacks, especially once equipped with Potion of Rage, and Frightening Speed.
 Similarly, the Champion’s cleave makes him effective vs the smaller block warbands, and once it gets tooled up really can't be ignored.
-It’s low damage is the fighter’s main weakness, but Great Strength and lethal hexes can help mitigate this somewhat.
+It’s low damage is the fighter’s main weakness, but Great Strength and similar cards and lethal hexes can help mitigate this somewhat.
 Against the lower health warbands, the three Smash and 2 damage attack profile is nothing to complain about either.

 Board and Objective placement: